effie-ms/flexer-portfolio/README.md

 This repository includes implementations of the following features:

 > _Note:_ The application is responsive for both large and small screens, but **is not supported on mobile devices**.

+> _Note:_ Limitation: Wallet connections are currently tested on Google Chrome browser only.

 ---